Chalarangelo/30-seconds-of-code/snippets/typewriter-effect.md

 Creates a typewriter effect animation.

 - Define two animations, `typing` to animate the characters and `blink` to animate the caret.
-- Use the `:after` pseudo-element to add the caret to the container element.
+- Use the `::after` pseudo-element to add the caret to the container element.
 - Use JavaScript to set the text for the inner element and set the `--characters` variable containing the character count.
 This variable is used to animate the text.
 - Use `white-space: nowrap` and `overflow: hidden` to make content invisible as necessary.